cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 In [24]: X = X.values
 ```

-Now we fit the new data.
+Now, we fit the new data.
 This replaces the former model by a new one, which takes 80 features instead of 12.
-You could instantiate a new estimator with a different name, keeping both models alive.
+We could instantiate a new estimator with a different name, keeping both models alive, but we just update the existing estimator with the new feature matrix.

 ```
 In [25]: reg.fit(X, y)